Frequently Asked Questions

 Beginning at 6 pm, there is a drop-off / pick-up zone located directly in front of the penitentiary on the north side of Fairmount Avenue at 21st Street.
 Guests wishing to use the drop-off / pick-up zone should approach the penitentiary from the east on Fairmount Avenue.
 This zone is for active loading and unloading only.
 No cars or buses will be permitted to wait in this area.

-Eastern State Penitentiary is a ruin which sat abandoned from 1971 until the early 1990s, and Terror Behind the Walls is a high-startle, high-intensity event featuring strobe lights, fog machines, and electrical effects that can affect pacemakers and other implanted medical devices.
+Eastern State Penitentiary is a ruin which sat abandoned from 1971 until the early 1990s, and Terror Behind the Walls is a high-startle, high-intensity event featuring strobe lights, fog machines, and loud noises.
 We therefore require that every visitor complete a waiver before entering the property.
 You can download a waiver here.

 Eastern State Penitentiary was abandoned for more than 20 years.
 While visitors are no longer required to wear hard hats, the building remains in a state of semi-ruin.
 Visitors should exercise caution and stay within the clearly marked public areas.
 For your safety, the penitentiary complex is monitored by a closed circuit surveillance system.